labeattie/testpreviewsite/_posts/2022-03-28-drilled-shaft-column-phi-download.md

 The phi factors of interest to us are found in 5.5.4.2.
 We will multiply both our $$P_n$$ and our $$M_n$$ value by 0.75 if the case is compression-controlled, and by 0.9 if the case is tension-controlled.

 As mentioned earlier in the series, whether a section is compression or tension-controlled is nominally determined by whether the strain in the extreme tension steel (called the net tensile strain, $$\epsilon_t$$) is more or less than that at balance condition.
-However, AASHTO gives more of a range for the two cutoff points, and if your extreme tensions steel strain is between them, we interpolate our phi factor between 0.75 and 0.9.
+However, AASHTO gives more of a range for the two cutoff points, and if your extreme tension steel strain is between them, we interpolate our phi factor between 0.75 and 0.9.
 Figure C5.5.4.2-1 illustrates this nicely.

 In order to find these cutoff points for tension and compression-controlled sections, we look back at the big assumptions list in section 5.6.2.1.
 This tells us that a section is compression-controlled if, for reinforcement strength of less than or equal to 60ksi, the net tensile strain is less than the minimum of the yield strain ($$f_y/E_s$$) or 0.002.
 For 100ksi reinforcement, the compression-control cutoff strain is 0.004, and for steel strengths between 60ksi and 100ksi, you interpolate between 0.002 and 0.004.

 For the tension control strain limit, if your reinforcement strength is less than or equal to 75ksi, you use 0.005.
-For 100ksi reinforcement, it is 0.008, and for steel strengths between 75ksi and 100ksi, you interpolate between 0.008 and 0.008.
+For 100ksi reinforcement, it is 0.008, and for steel strengths between 75ksi and 100ksi, you interpolate between 0.005 and 0.008.

 This is all we need for our general phi factors!
 There is one more factor that we have to look at though.
 In 5.6.4.4, an additional factor for maximum allowable compression loading is discussed.
 This limit is based on possible load eccentricities.
 In addition to the usual 0.85*$$f'_c$$ and the 0.75 phi factor, we multiply our maximum compression load by 0.85 for sections with spiral confinement, and 0.8 for sections with tie confinement.
 No factored P values in our diagram are allowed to be greater than that number.